 SEE: Hiring kit: Python developer (TechRepublic Premium)

-What is the Python programming language?
+What is the Python programming language, and who created it?

 Python is an interpreted programming language (also called a scripting language), created in 1990 by Dutch programmer Guido van Rossum, following his experience working on the education-focused ABC language at CWI.
 Python differs from other programming languages, as it prioritizes code readability and use of whitespace over compact, tiny source files.